A Gaussian Sliding Windows Regression Model for Hydrological Inference: Real-World Data Experiments

 \section{Real-World Data Experiments}

 In the second part of our experiments, we evaluate the performance of the Gaussian SWR model on two real-world examples.
-Both watersheds are located on the west coast of North America, with the first catchment representing the Koksilah River which is located in Cowichan, British Columbia, Canada.
-The second catchment represents the Smith River in Hiouchi, California, United States.
-The available dataset consists of 39 hydrological years for watershed 1 and 38 hydrological years for watershed 2.
+Both watersheds are located on the west coast of North America, with the first catchment representing the the Koksilah River which is located in Cowichan, British Columbia, Canada.
+The second catchment represents Big Sur River in central California, United States.
+The available dataset consists of 39 hydrological years for both watersheds.
 The Koksilah River has been investigated in previous works~\citep{janssen2023learning}.
+Both datasets are available on the aforementioned GitHub repository (entitled \texttt{sampleWatershed} and \texttt{sampleWatershed2}, respectively).